cpu/woodwidelog/content/posts/new-and-old/index.md

 Readers of my dev log know I can't resist talking about [Blightmud] and of course I quickly found a way to combine my new energy for Rustls with my existing love of that project.
-Outside of work hours I [replaced] Blightmud's code for connecting to MUDs over TLS from using OpenSSL to Rustls.
+Outside of work hours I [converted] Blightmud's existing code for connecting to MUDs over TLS from using OpenSSL to Rustls.
 Besides being a spiritual win it ended up fixing a mysterious crash on MacOS that nobody had been able to diagnose.
-Replacing a separate libcurl based feature to use a pure Rust alternative also [fixed] some long-standing flaky unit tests so it's no fluke!
+Replacing a separate `libcurl` based feature to use a pure Rust alternative also [fixed] some long-standing flaky unit tests so it's no fluke!
 I can't overstate how pleasant I've been finding Rust and its surrounding ecosystem.